h0mbre/Learning-C/Assignment-15/README.md

 + `printf("The memory address of the int variable is: %d\n", x);`
 + `printf("The value held at the memory location that the pointer is pointing to is: %d\n", x);`

-Hint: Google and read about pointers :)
+Hint: Google and read about pointers

+Extra Credit: There's more than one set of correct answers!
+Find a different way to get the same output.

 ## Example Output
 ```terminal_session